How to buy solar panels Is solar PV a good investment?

 Investing in solar panels: need to know

-Companies market solar PV panels as an investment, but there are some significant differences between the traditional ways of growing your money (like savings and investments) and purchasing and installing a solar PV system.
+Companies market solar PV panels as an investment, but there are some significant differences between the traditional ways of growing your money (such as savings and investments) and purchasing and installing a solar PV system.

 Be wary of claims made in sales pitches

-Before the proposed cuts to the FIT scheme, Which? investigated the way solar panels are sold to consumers and found that some companies provided projected growth rates of 8% to 10%.
+Before the proposed cuts to the FIT, Which? investigated the way solar panels are sold to consumers.
+We found that some companies provided projected growth rates of 8% to 10%.

 We also found that their calculations often didn't present how the index-linking of the FIT, maintenance costs and panel deterioration might affect how much money you make.
 This is very different from the factors that affect the growth of your money in a cash Isa or stocks and shares Isa.

 Factors that affect your solar panel investment